jsthomas/tidy_email/README.md

 server.
-Many email services support SMTP in addition to a REST API (take, for example [Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/smtp-credentials.html)), so this is a useful option if you want to use `tidy-email` with a service that isn't supported by name yet.
+Many email services support SMTP in addition to a REST API (take, for example [Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/smtp-credentials.html)), so this is a useful option if you want to use `tidy_email` with a service that isn't supported by name yet.

 ## Examples